Religion in England

 Canterbury Cathedral is the cathedral of the Archbishop of Canterbury and a World Heritage Site.

 Religion in England is characterised by a variety of beliefs and practices that has historically been dominated by Christianity.
 Christianity remains the largest religion, though it makes up less than half of the population.
 As of the 2021 census, there is an increasing variety of beliefs, with irreligious people outnumbering each of the other religions.
 The Church of England is the nation's established state church, whose supreme governor is the monarch.

 Other Christian traditions in England include Roman Catholicism, Methodism, Presbyterianism, Mormonism, and the Baptists.
 After Christianity, the religions with the most adherents are Islam, Hinduism, Sikhism, Judaism, Buddhism, modern paganism, and the Bahá'í Faith.
 There are also organisations promoting irreligion, including humanism and atheism.
 In the 2021 census, Shamanism was the fastest growing religion in England.

 Many of England's most notable buildings and monuments are religious in nature: Westminster Abbey, Canterbury Cathedral and St Paul's Cathedral.
 The festivals of Christmas and Easter are widely celebrated in the country.

 Statistics

-The 2001 and 2011 censuses did not include on adherence to individual Christian denominations, since they were asked only in the Scottish and Northern Ireland censuses and not in England and Wales.
-Using the same principle as applied in the 2001 census, a 2008 survey by Ipsos MORI and based on a scientifically robust sample, found the population of England and Wales to be 47.0% affiliated with the Church of England, which is also the state church, 9.6% with the Roman Catholic Church.
+The 2001 and 2011 censuses in England and Wales did not include a question on adherence to individual Christian denominations; this was asked only in Scotland and Northern Ireland.
+Using the same principle as applied in the 2001 census, a 2008 survey by Ipsos MORI and based on a scientifically robust sample, found the population of England and Wales to be 47.0% affiliated with the Church of England, which is also the state church, and 9.6% with the Roman Catholic Church.

-8.7% were other Christians, mainly Free church Protestants and Eastern Orthodox.
-Muslims were 4.8% and 3.4% members of other religions.
+8.7% were other Christians, mainly Free Church Protestants and Eastern Orthodox.
+Muslims were 4.8%, and 3.4% were members of other religions.
 5.3% were agnostics, 6.8% were atheists and 15.0% were not sure about their religious affiliation or did not answer the question.